Battle of Montenegro

-The Battle of Montenegro, also called the Battle of Cuyambuyo, was fought on 24 June 1838 during the war between Argentina and the Peru–Bolivian Confederation.
+The Battle of Montenegro, also called the Battle of Cuyambuyo, was fought on 24 June 1838 as part of the Tarija War, between Argentina and the Peru–Bolivian Confederation.

 The invading Argentine army was defeated by a force led by Otto Philipp Braun supported by Francisco Burdett O'Connor, settling the location of Bolivia's southwestern border.

 Background

 Otto Philipp Braun, General Felipe Braun, was German in origin.

 In 1820 he joined the army of Simón Bolívar during the Spanish American wars of independence, rising to a senior position.

 He entered the service of Bolivian President Andrés de Santa Cruz in 1830.
 As a Divisional General he accompanied Santa Cruz in the June 1835 invasion of Peru, in which the Bolivia-Peru Confederation was formed.
 He was to lead the Bolivian troops to victory at Montenegro.
 Francis O'Connor was an Irish volunteer who became Bolívar's chief of staff in the "United Army of Liberation in Peru".
 In 1826 he was appointed military governor of the Bolivian town of Tarija.

 Juan Manuel de Rosas was effective ruler of Argentina from 1829 until 1852.
 In 1837 Rosas entered an alliance with Chile against the confederation of Peru and Bolivia, declaring war on 19 May 1837.
 His motives were mixed, but the main one was a territorial dispute concerning the Province of Tarija.
 Another factor was the support given by Santa Cruz to Rosas' domestic enemies, the Unitarian faction.
 In the initial fighting, the Bolivians under General Felipe Braun entered Argentina and had a series of minor successes.
 Later in 1837 the Bolivians withdrew to their side of the border after a defeat at Humahuaca.

 The Argentine forces were unable to follow up until they had dealt with the defection of the militia of Jujuy Province and with uprisings by Unitarian rebels, and had obtained reinforcements.
 In April 1838 the Argentines, with 1,000 men, invaded Bolivia and won minor engagements at Acambuco on 27 April, Zapatera on 2 May and Pajonal on 6 May.
 Argentine forces under Colonel Gregorio Paz moved to the San Luis valley near Tarija, arriving there on 10 June 1838.

 According to an Argentine account, Paz was told by the border commander that General Braun had reached Tarija with a force of five hundred infantry and 50 cavalry.
-However, the people of Tarija would support the Argentines.
-Based on this information, Paz decided to advance to Tarija.
+He was also told that the people of Tarija would support the Argentines.
+Based on this information, Paz decided to advance to the town of Tarija.

 By 24 June 1838 he was within 25 km of his goal.
-The Bolivians had taken a stand at Montenegro hill.
+The Bolivians took a stand at Montenegro hill.